Kp0c/war-crimes-map/README.md

   - `formatter` - Helper class to format things into strings
   - `math.helper` - Math functions that are not defined in the default Math class
   - `observable` - Observable implementation to add reactivity to the app
-  - `stats.helper` - Helper class that helps working with stats information
+  - `stats.helper` - Helper class that helps to work with stats' information
 - `services` - Services
   - `events.service` - Service that is responsible for the work with events.
 It is the source of truth for the events and fires new events when something is changed